 Whether an adult, in high school, middle school or college, retired or working full-time there is an opportunity for all who would like to volunteer.

-A positive force for change in the local community, OPUS is an organization of women committed to promoting volunteerism, developing the potential of women and improving the community.
+OPUS is a positive force for change in the local community.
+OPUS is an organization of women committed to promoting volunteerism, developing the potential of women and improving the community.

 Established in 1996 to raise awareness of and financial support for Person-to-Person, OPUS has a growing membership of over 200 women who generously volunteer their time and effort to help others in Lower Fairfield County.

-As a result of their work, over fourteen years OPUS has raised more than $2,000,000.
+As a result of their work, over fifteen years OPUS has raised more than $2.2 million.